astral-fate/PROFESSIONAL-CERTIFICATE-IBM-Data-Engineering/Python for Data Science, AI & Development/Week6/Readme.md

 <img width="763" alt="image" src="https://user-images.githubusercontent.com/63984422/184155839-dbc762f7-ccd7-4141-a1a3-b471101fdcae.png">

+if we didn't install Git we will face error sayying:

+            'unzip' is not recognized as an internal or external command, operable program or batch file

 There's another methods if we want to work with pakages, we have to first import a pakage named zipfile

          import zipfile